jakesboles/Boles_et-al_DSS_time-series/README.md

 usethis::use_course(
   'PATH/TO/ZIP/Boles_et-al_DSS_time-series-main.zip')
 ```
 This uses the `usethis` package, and it will be installed on your machine if it is not found already.
 Make sure you specify the appropriate file path to the zip file.
-If you want to create the resulting directory in a place other than the default working directory for R on your machine, you can specify the directory path using the `destdir` argument of the `use_course` function.
-Alternatively, you can create an R Project in a directory and run this function there, which will set the working directory to that folder on your machine.

-After the new directory is created, install all version-locked packages:
+Then, install all version-locked packages:
 ```
 renv::restore()
 ```